Ouxsoft/LivingMarkup/README.md

 </p>

 ## About
-LivingMarkup is a customizable HTML templating engine that processes markup into objects and orchestrates them to build dynamic markup.
+LivingMarkup is the HTML templating engine that processes markup into customizable objects that orchestrates to build dynamic markup.

 ## Usage
-Let's pretend we want add an abstraction layer to make not backwards compatible Bootstrap future upgrades easy.
+Here we'll add an abstraction layer to make major Bootstrap upgrades easy.

-We could create an LHTML Module:
+Start by creating an LHTML Module:
 ```php
 namespace Partial;